jatingurjar49/queue--app/README.md

 ## 🚧 Current Status
 **Phase:** Research & Design / Documentation.
 I have recently uploaded the project **PPT**.
 Development is currently in progress.
+## 🔗 Interactive Prototype
+You can view the prototype here: https://wait-less-4.preview.emergentagent.com/login